animatedb/oovaide/web/readme.md

 # Oovcde

-An object oriented analysis and code development platform that automatically generates build, class, sequence, and component diagrams for C++ and Objective C languages.
+An object oriented analysis and code development platform that automatically generates build, class, sequence, zone, portion, and component diagrams for C++ and Objective C languages.
 Also includes test coverage, complexity and analysis statistics.